The Stromness Yule Log pull

 Until its revival in 2017, the game was last known to have been played 80 years prior, in 1937.
 Now the game takes place on Hogmanay and the log – weighing in at almost half a tonne, is sourced from a Scottish sawmill.

 The Senior event begins at the Commercial Hotel and Junior event at the Pier Arts Centre lane.
-Each year the Soothenders and their captain aim for the Red Cross shop and the Northenders captained by Willie MacKay, pulling toward their goal at the stage area at the Pier Head.
-For the Juniors, the North team must try and reach the Warehouse Buildings and the South must pull to 59 Victoria Street (Lindsay Rae’s shop).
+Each year the Soothenders and their captain aim for the Red Cross shop.
+The Northenders captained by Willie MacKay, will pull toward their goal at the stage area at the Pier Head.
+For the Juniors, the North team must try and reach the Warehouse Buildings.
+The South team must pull to 59 Victoria Street (Lindsay Rae’s shop).

 All ceremonies will take place at the Pier Head with the teams meeting there before the event and returning there after the event.
 The timings have the Junior event starting at 14.30 and the Seniors at 16.00pm.
 Musical entertainment will be provided at the Pier Head, along with refreshments and catering.